 The courses offered by KAD are slightly below the efficiency targets of the District at this time.
-The changes in the repeatability restrictions of KAD classes has had a major effect in the efficiency numbers in the department.
+Since the changes in the repeatability restrictions of KAD classes the efficiency numbers have been pretty consistant.
+Witht he reduction in the schedules we should start to see a increse int he efficiency numbers.
 The department has worked very hard on curriculum to give students multiple options to enroll in classes needed to reach their educational and life goals.
-The KAD Dean feels greater efficiency will be met as the department understands the repeatability issues and adjusts the curriculum as needed.
+The KAD Dean feels greater efficiency will be met as the department reduces its offereings, gorws the basic classes for the families and increases the number of families we offer.